Choosing the Right Closed-Loop Processing System for Your Lab

 Installation and Compliance Considerations

 Purchasing the right equipment is only half the battle.
 You also need proper installation inside a code-compliant room.
-Fire marshals and local authorities having jurisdiction review extraction lab setups before granting operational permits.
+Fire marshals and local authorities having jurisdiction review processing lab setups before granting operational permits.

 Maintenance Keeps Your System Running